UniMath/UniMath/UniMath/Folds/README.md

 FOLDS
 =====

-Formalizing categories in FOLDS (First Order Logic with Dependent Sorts)
+Categories in FOLDS (First Order Logic with Dependent Sorts)

+formalized by Benedikt Ahrens following notes by Mike Shulman